jmartindg/GymZone-v2/README.md

 # GymZone

-A gym website built with Next.js using Directus headless cms for blog page.
+A gym website built with Next.js.
 All of the content (copywriting, names, locations, contact information, and prices) in this website are made up only.

 This is a rewritten project of [GymZone](https://github.com/jmartindg/GymZone) built in React.